yanakidis/other/README.md

 Some problems solved via Python

-**optimization_methods** - realisationf of 3 algorithms: simplex, newton and gradient-projection for function minimization
+**optimization_methods** - realisation of of 3 algorithms: simplex, newton and gradient-projection for function minimization